tristanls/tart-revocable/README.md

 ## Overview

-An implementation of a revocable reference.
+An implementation of a revocable proxy.

   * [Usage](#usage)
   * [Tests](#tests)